 Feeding sugar syrup to bees

-It is essential that the hive has a healthy queen capable of laying an excellent even brood pattern.
+The hive must have a healthy queen capable of laying an excellent, even brood pattern.

-Queens that are laying patchy brood or displaying signs of failure, e.g. drone layers should be earmarked for replacement as soon as queens become available.
+Queens laying patchy brood or displaying signs of failure, e.g., drone layers, should be earmarked for replacement as soon as they become available.

-Hives that are failing due to a poor quality queen can also be joined with better performing hives once the failing queen is removed.
+Hives failing due to a poor-quality queen can also be joined with better-performing hives once the failing queen is removed.

-Any hive that is showing signs of aggression must be requeened if you are beekeeping in an urban or residential environment.
+Any hive showing signs of aggression must be requeened if you are beekeeping in an urban or residential environment.

 Hives should regularly be re-queened

 Lastly, Mt.
-Coramba Apiculture recommends that every new beekeeper should consider completing a good quality beekeeping course.
+Coramba Apiculture recommends that every new beekeeper complete a good quality beekeeping course.

-For new beekeepers, we also recommend Beekeeping Basics.
-Beekeeping Basics is an Armidale based operation however the owner Allan Thomas can run courses anywhere if there is enough demand.
+For new beekeepers, we also recommend Allans Beekeeping. an Armidale-based operation; however, the owner, Allan Thomas, can run courses anywhere if there is enough demand.

-A beekeeping course is a great way to learn.
+A beekeeping course is a great way to learn beehive spring management.

-The NSW Department of Primary Industries has an excellent fact sheet on Spring Management of Bees.
+The NSW Department of Primary Industries has an excellent Spring Management of Bees fact sheet.

 The move to the mid-north coast of NSW and particularly the beautiful Orara Valley means that Glenn now has the space to commence beekeeping again.
 Glenn has managed beehives in the Orara Valley since 2009.